5 Tips for Teaching Your Kids Spanish – Even if You Don’t Know it

 3. Go to a playgroup or social meeting.

 This is an excellent option; and very necessary.
 There is a great chance that these sort of Spanish language playgroups are already happening in your area.
 Definitely check out the site Meetup – for simple events to attend; or make your own event.
 Being able to interact with children their same age, playing, having fun, and enjoying some snacks will make learning a language a whole lot more fun.
 WARNING: Make sure that you (or someone) is actually organizing activities or some sort of “language” oriented playing; if it is just a social meeting without language, so much is missed.

 4. Surround your child with tools for success: books, music, movies.

 Remember, take bilingualism seriously!
 But, keep a little bit of pressure on the brakes; make sure that your child still has time to express themselves in English and enjoy their lives.
-Over time, they will learn to appreciate and realize that they are different – and be very, very proud to be able to speak a language which many others around them do not understand.
-You can do it!!
+Over time, they will learn to appreciate and realize that they are different – and be very, very proud to be able to speak a language that many others around them do not understand.
+You can do it!